Been here? Rate It!

 There have been a few expansions located at various spots near the three story brick, "Cole Building," built in 1889-1890, which houses the original Croce's.

 Ingrid Croce is a very community minded woman and a hand's-on owner/operator.
 Not only is she quite interested in pleasing her customers, the history of "Croce's" is basically a love story dedicated to her husband who died so long ago.
 Their son, Adrian James Croce, song writer/singer Musician has been playing a bigger part here too, as a musician.
+She re-married Jimmy Rock who is a great guy and a solid supporter of this lovely tribute to A.J's talented father.
 I think you'll be pretty satisfied with the food and service, not to mention the music.

 Croce's is in honor of the late Jim Croce, singer extraordinaire.
 Down home flavor with a sophisticated theme.
 Try to have dinner in the bar area where the live music is staged.
 Lots of fun and great listening.
 The location couldn't be better.
 Right in the heart of the Gaslamp Quarter.
 Get there early, because this is a favorite of the tourists and locals as well.